Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 1. Stick to the default structure wherever possible

-The closer you stay to Shopify’s native logic, the easier it is for your data to flow.
-For example, Shopify has its own Standard Product Taxonomy.
+The closer you stay to Shopify's native logic, the easier it is for your data to flow.
+Shopify has its own Standard Product Taxonomy, and by mapping your items to those global categories, you're using a language that's already machine-readable.

 Keeping to the defaults means knowing where your data belongs.
-This ensures that information is fed correctly into AI platforms and marketing feeds.
-For instance:
+This makes sure information feeds correctly into AI platforms and marketing feeds:

-- Category structure: We use the native Shopify category fields whenever possible to ensure data flows predictably between channels.
+- Category structure: use Shopify's native category fields wherever possible to ensure data flows predictably between channels.

-- Product Type: This should always be filled out accurately, as it is a primary signal used by AI platforms to understand what you sell.
+- Product Type: always fill this out accurately - it's a primary signal AI platforms use to understand what you sell.

-- Metafields vs. Tags: As our Head of Delivery, Lauren Harris, notes in her guide, you should use Metafields for the permanent foundation (the facts of the product) and Tags only for merchandising (temporary labels like "Summer Sale").
+- Metafields vs Tags: as our Head of Delivery, Lauren Harris, sets out in her guide, use metafields for the permanent foundation (the facts of the product) and tags only for merchandising (temporary labels like "Summer Sale").
+The most common single failure mode we see is using tags as a substitute for missing metafields.

 2. Map and transform your existing data

-Once you have aligned with the default structure, the task becomes a mapping and transformation exercise.
+Once you've aligned with the default structure, the task becomes a mapping and transformation exercise.

-if the data is present, but in the wrong place, like buried in product descriptions rather than metafields, this is where AI becomes a genuine asset.
-It can act as a transformation engine, scanning your existing content to extract the data and mapping it into the correct place.
+If the data is present but in the wrong place - buried in product descriptions rather than metafields, for example - this is where AI becomes a genuine asset.
+It can act as a transformation engine, scanning your existing content to extract data and mapping it into the correct fields.

 Part of our process is identifying these gaps and helping you build the rigour needed to capture that data at the source.